Latest sample galleries

 The Pixel 2's sensor can behave like one nine times its size

 Perhaps equally as important is the exposure: as we mentioned the Pixel 2 errs on side of preserving highlights and preventing motion blur.
 Often this means shorter exposures, but shorter exposures combined with a smaller sensor means less dynamic range and more noise.
 That's where the magic of image stacking comes in (something astrophotographers have been doing for decades).
 The camera exposes for highlights it cares about, then relies on the stacking and averaging of nine frames to reduce noise by up to ~3.2 stops.
-In other words, the sensor can often behave like one nine times its size (approaching Micro 4/3).
+In other words, the sensor can theoretically behave like one nine times its size (near four thirds size).
+In practice, there are other considerations, and performance is closer to 1"-type (though moving subjects in the scene may have lower image quality due to fewer usable frames).

 |HDR+ takes nine shorter exposures exposed to preserve highlights, then aligns them in a tile-based manner, after which images are averaged to reduce noise.
 The exposure philosophy is reminiscent of 'ETTR metering', and averaging nine frames allows the Pixel 2 camera to often behave like it has a sensor 9x its size - that's almost Micro 4/3 size!
 Photo courtesy of Google.|